 A fructan is a carbohydrate found in wheat and some vegetables.
 Fructans are oligo- or polysaccharides that include short chains of fructose units.
 (Fructans comprise the “O” in FODMAPs, which stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.)

-What you need to know is that humans lack the digestive enzymes needed to break down oligo- or polysaccharides, so we only absorb 5 – 15 percent of the fructans we consume and the rest is carted off to the colon to be naturally fermented, and which can lead to gas and other digestive woes in some people.
+What you need to know is that humans lack the digestive enzymes needed to break down oligo- or polysaccharides, so humans only absorb 5 – 15 percent of the fructans they consume and the rest is carted off to the colon to be naturally fermented, and which can lead to gas and other digestive woes in some people.

 What Foods Contain Fructans?